Why Book on SouthSeas.com

-The staff here at South Seas strives to provide great guest service, wonderful amenities and fun events that make your vacation an unforgettable experience.
-What really sets us apart though are all of the activities and amenities that are only available to our guests that book on SouthSeas.com or that call to make a reservation.
+The friendly staff at South Seas strives to provide great guest service, wonderful amenities, and fun events that make your vacation an unforgettable experience and are only available to our guests that book on SouthSeas.com or that call to make a reservation.

 Exclusive guest amenities include:

 - 24 Hour Front Desk, Security, and Maintenance

 - Daily Housekeeping